-- 21.5.1 A game shall be won by the player or pair first scoring 11 points unless both players or pair score 10 points, when the game shall be won by the first player or pair subsequently gaining a lead of 2 points.
-A match shall consist of the best of 5 games. - 21.5.2 After each 2 points have been scored, the receiving player or pair shall become the serving player or pair and so on until the end of the game, unless both players or pair score 10 points, when the sequence of serving and receiving shall be the same but each player shall serve for only 1 point in turn.
+- 22.4 Interval (Time-out) - 22.4.1 One request of time-out per match by each team will be allowed during competitions.
+The duration of such time-outs will be one minute - 22.4.2 Player may take up to 1 minute break at the end of each game. - 22.5 Scoring - 22.5.1 A game shall be won by the player or pair first scoring 11 points unless both players or pair score 10 points, when the game shall be won by the first player or pair subsequently gaining a lead of 2 points.
+A match shall consist of the best of 5 games. - 22.5.2 After each 2 points have been scored, the receiving player or pair shall become the serving player or pair and so on until the end of the game, unless both players or pair score 10 points, when the sequence of serving and receiving shall be the same but each player shall serve for only 1 point in turn.